Are you facing medical bills or need low-cost assistance for your health and well-being? This page provides resources.

 For public assistance, see:

-- Washtenaw Health Plan (Washtenaw County Public Health Department): Uninsured county residents who meet income requirements can get health coverage for primary care from local doctors, clinics, and other services, including specialty care, hospitalization, and prescription drugs.
+Washtenaw Health Plan (Washtenaw County Public Health Department): Uninsured county residents who meet income requirements can get health coverage for primary care from local doctors, clinics, and other services, including specialty care, hospitalization, and prescription drugs.
+Note: Students are NOT eligible for this plan.

 Washtenaw County Prescription Plan